Seeking Approval Addict in Relationships - and How to Stop It

-If your love addicted, you likely modeled one or both parents who geared their behaviors towards getting approval and acceptance from people and avoid disapproval.
+If you are love addicted, you likely modeled one or both parents who geared their behaviors towards getting approval and acceptance from people and avoid disapproval.

-Modeling this kind of approval seeking behavior, you learned that self-worth was determined by what others think instead of learning that our own worth and value comes from within.
+Modeling this kind of approval-seeking behavior, you might have learned that self-worth was determined by what others think instead of learning that our own worth and value comes from within.

 Love and approval addiction is a draining way to live our lives.
-It fuels the pattern of dysfunctional and unhealthy relationsships not only with others, but also with the self.
+It fuels the pattern of dysfunctional and unhealthy relationships not only with others but also with the self.

 The approval, attention, or ‘love’ we may get is never truly satisfying when we think we have to give away ourselves to get it.
 No wonder why when a relationship crumbles we can feel like our own sense of self-identity is missing.

 The problem comes when (like the oxygen we breathe) we become unreservedly dependent on another person as the sole source of feeling valued.

 Our culture sends many dysfunctional, very toxic messages saying that love, value, and worthiness is reliant on something outside of the self, outside of you or me.
 However, this is flatly false- and it is a lie.